GBeushausen/Silex/README.rst

-Silex, a simple Web Framework
+PrestoPHP, a simple Web Framework
 =============================

-**WARNING**: Silex is in maintenance mode only.
-Ends of life is set to June 2018.
-Read more on `Symfony's blog <https://symfony.com/blog/the-end-of-silex>`_.
+**WARNING**: PrestoPHP is a work in Progress right now.
+While the Microservice part is stable other parts might not be ready for live usage.

-Silex is a PHP micro-framework to develop websites based on `Symfony components`_:
+PrestoPHP is a PHP micro-framework to develop websites and API's based on `Symfony components`_:

 .. code-block:: php